dyakutkin/therapy/README.md

 - `make coverage`

 ## Rationale
-In terms of code structure, these solution consists of these main layers:
+In terms of code structure, the solution consists of these main layers:
 - Expressions evaluation (`expressions`) - making sure that we're capable of evaluating any given expression with specified inputs and operation types;
 - Evaluation rules matching (`evaluator`) - working with rule sets.
 Resolve rules, apply their expressions and evaluate the results;
 - API - expose the evaluation logic as http endpoint.